suresha97/ChatYTT/README.md

 An application which allows users to leverage LLMs to retrieve natural language responses to questions about the contents of Youtube Videos e.g. asking questions on what was discussed in long form content like podcasts.
 It does so, using Retrieval Augmented Generation supplemented by Semantic Search over the embeddings of video transcripts.
-The application consists of four main components:
+The application consists of four main components as deployed on AWS:
 - **chatytt**: The core component containing interfaces to the Youtube API for fetching transcripts, the Pinecone DB vector database for storing embeddings of these transcripts (retrieved from OpenAIs embedding models), and langchain - the framework of choice for constructing prompts to and retrieving responses from LLMs.